In my opinion, there is no such thing as a “Pickup Artist.”

-I don’t write to make people happy, or to like me.
-I do it to help lonely men get laid and find girlfriends, or overcome shyness/gain social confidence.
+I don’t write to make people happy, or to get you to like me; I do it to help lonely men get laid and find girlfriends.

 If you’re a girl who I’m dating, or have dated, then this might help you to understand why I do what I do.